Nikaoto/HammerTime/README.md

 * Runes - kind of like powerups, but with more magic and less arcade-y-ness
 * Pillar - players stand on a huge pillar.
 They can knock each other off it
 * Hole - a hole in the middle of the pillar.
 Anyone who trips R.I.P.s
-* Blood Particle Effects - now with 20% more gore and violence
+* ~~Blood Particle Effects - now with 20% more gore and violence~~ Done!
 * Deathmatch - the main game mode
 * Announcer - the guy from moba games who says PENTAKIRRU
 * Sounds - yes.

 ## Final Notes
-Kind of ironic, a game of violence and murder made with LÖVE. heh.
+Kind of ironic, a game of violence and murder made with Lï¿½VE. heh.